betomarcos/sports_performance/README.md

 # Phase 1 - June 2024

 ## STEP 1: Define goals
-Understand relationships between Sleep and Working out.
+Understand relationships between Sleep, Working out, Alcohol consumption, and other health metrics.

-Key questions to answer:
+Some questions to answer:

 **Volume vs. Heart Rate fitness:**
 - Does higher workout volume correlate with lower (lower is better) RHR?
-- Does higher workout volume correlate with higher (higher is better) HRV?
+- Does higher workout volume correlate with higher (higher is better) Sleep Scores?

 **Intensity vs. Heart Rate fitness:**
 - How does workout intensity impact RHR?